Wyoming Child Support

 A parent owed child support payments may request an enforcement action from the court to force payment.

-What Happens if I’m not paying the support?
+What Happens if I’m not paying the support in Wyoming?

 When payments aren’t made, judges may report the late payments to credit bureaus, withhold income, withhold federal income tax returns, suspend licenses and deny the issuing of a passport.